Video by ARCHS St. Louis.

 When an Iraq War veteran approached functional unit manager Amanda Lake at Moberly Correctional Center, he had tears in his eyes.
 The offender wanted to join the new 66-bed veterans dorm pilot program at the facility, but Lake and her colleagues were on the fence.
 He had recent conduct violations, and the staff hadn’t yet established criteria for placement with the veterans’ dorms.
 He begged to be considered.
 “He said, ‘I want to be there; I want to change my life,’” Lake recalls. “‘I have this black cloud with me all the time.’”

-That offender is now the quarter master in the six-month-old MCC veterans dorm, in which a multigenerational group of 48 incarcerated U.S. military veterans has established a platoon system, transforming a prison wing into housing unit that feels like a barracks.
+That offender is now the quarter master in the MCC veterans dorm, in which a multigenerational group of more than 60 incarcerated U.S. military veterans has established a platoon system, transforming a prison wing into housing unit that feels like a barracks.
 Together the veterans participate in PTSD treatment, substance abuse treatment, anger management, group therapy, peer-led courses and mentoring programs.
 They earn privileges to hold card tournaments, softball games and movie nights.
 They schedule training and maintenance and observe traditional military rituals, such as raising and lowering a U.S. flag daily.

 The quartermaster isn’t the only participant with an imperfect record.